 8. Paid VS Unpaid work experience

-Another mistake that appears on resumes is the fact that people believe that the most valuable experience is only the paid experience.
-E.g. any job you’ve had so far and got actually paid for.
+Another mistake that appears on resumes is the fact that people believe that the only experience that counts is paid experience.
+But massively reduces the ways in which you can show off your skills and accomplishments.

-But how about the volunteering?
-And the things that make you proud?
+Think about the volunteering, that old car you restored, a disease you overcame, or how you learned how to sew and make your own clothes.
+In other words, what makes you proud and shows your skills?
 These don’t necessarily have to be connected to your job title.
-They can include things you do in your free time, diseases you overcame that helped you become who you are today.
 It can be one of the most striking sections on a resume, as long as you back it up with concrete facts, numbers and figures.
+Plus, experience like this can be a great conversation starter in an interview.

 9. Afraid to show your personality

-People are still worried to show off their personality in a resume.
+People are still worried to show their personality in a resume.
 They think it’s somewhat childish and unprofessional.
 They believe that this type of information is supposed to be written in a cover letter.
 But do employers read cover letters anymore?
+It’s 2018 and resumes have changed.

-Have you heard of a Company Culture?
-It’s the so-called personality of a company and a good one keeps employees happy.
-For employers, one of the factors when securing a good company culture is to hire people that are similar or have similar interests.
+Company Culture, the personality of a company, is being taken more and more seriously as a way to brand a company and keep its employees happy.
+For employers, one of the ways to create a good company culture is to hire people that are similar or have similar interests.
 That’s why they need to see more personality revealing sections in your resume.
 Make their job easier and present your charming self.

 Enhancv is the only resume builder out there offering a big variety of human-centric sections.
-Try them out, it secured Sam a job in Spotify.
+Try them out, it got Sam a job in Spotify.

 10. Crafting only one resume

-Let’s be clear, crafting a resume is not an easy job.
-Sometimes, we need just a little push, a reminder of what’s important to add to it or leave out.
+Crafting am outstanding resume isn’t an easy job.
+Sometimes, we need just a little push, a reminder of what’s important to add or leave out.

 If you haven’t yet, try Enhancv’s newest Content Analyzer feature.
 It was developed after reviewing over 300,000 resumes to help you improve your content and make the most out of any job opportunity.